12 |

 Not the photos you want?
 Or are you after even better quality?
 Have a

-In this photo the Galah is picking at one of its feet, thereby
+In this frontal view the male Galah is picking at one of its feet,

-showing very clearly how its toes are aligned, with two toes
+thereby showing very clearly how its toes are aligned, with two

 "non-passerine" birds